frappant/common-website-translations/README.md

 # Common website translations

+## Note
+Please be aware that this list has only just been created and as such, is neither complete nor free of bugs.
+We're working on it, so be patient please!

 ## Description
 Anyone who ever works on a website in multiple languages knows that at some point, there is a painful process during which a load of strings need to be translated.
 Without employing translators for various